ContactHBTNIntranetID/PRJ381/README.md

 ### To download:

 Use (py -m install pymongo OR python -m install pymongo OR pip -m install pymongo) this is all dependent on your PC

+## 🌍 Predictive Analysis

+Nothing needs to be downloaded unless you have not downloaded from previous sections

+This will give you directions from a set location.
+This has been set to recalculate everytime it meets some solar radiance that doesnt perfectly match the conditions of the solar vehicle.

+This uses a google maps API and an Open Weather Maps API.
+All of this information is going to be placed in an API for better viewing